 - Press Windows + R, type “eventvwr.msc” and press Enter.

-- In the Event Viewer, navigate to “Windows Logs” and then “System.”
+- In the Event Viewer, go to “Windows Logs” then “System.”

 - Look for any critical errors or warnings that happened around the time of the BSOD.
-The details provided might offer clues to the exact cause or offending component.
+The details might give you clues about the exact cause or the part that’s causing trouble.

 Step 2: Setting up minidump

-If you haven’t already configured your system to create minidump files after a BSOD:
+If you haven’t set up your system to create minidump files after a BSOD:

 - Right-click on “This PC” or “Computer” on the desktop or in File Explorer, then click “Properties.”